-I had itchy feet and needed to step out of the dullness of Dublin in winter so I took a cheap flight to Faro on the sunny south-west coast of Portugal and walked for four glorious walking days on the Rota Vicentina trail.
+I had itchy feet and needed to step out of the dullness of Dublin in winter.
+So I took a cheap flight to Faro on the sunny south-west coast of Portugal.
+There, I walked for four glorious walking days on the Rota Vicentina trail.

-Considering I only had four days left to take off from work out of my annual leave, I wanted to cover as much as I could.
+Considering I only had four vacation days left, I wanted to cover as much as I could.

 There are two routes on the Rota Vicentina: the Historical route and the Fishermen`s Trail.
 I decided to walk 2 days on the old historical route and 2 on the coastal route.

-It was certainly a good choice and I recommend everyone to sample a bit of both trails so you get to walk through naturistic woodland and powerful coastal scenery.
+It was certainly a good choice and I recommend everyone to sample a bit of both trails in Portugal.
+So you get to walk through naturalistic woodland and powerful coastal scenery.

 The Historical way is the longest route that goes from Santiago do Cacen to Cape of Sao Vicente.
-It is a trail with 12 stages that goes into towns and villages and it can be done by foot or bike.
+It is a trail with 12 stages that goes into towns and villages.
+It can be done by foot or bike.
 The full way has 230 km.

 The route is a few km inland through shrubbery and country trails with bits of tree forests, mountain ranges, valleys, rivers and creeks.
 It is a journey though centuries of history, local culture and nature trails.

 The Rota Vicentina coastal route is along the rugged cliffs famous to Portugal’s Atlantic coastline with golden rock formations that delight the eyes.

 The way has 120 km in total, divided in 4 sections.
 It is a little more difficult to be done than the historical way and bikes can’t be used because of the sand and the cliffs.